winitzki/scall/tutorial/programming_dhall.md

 #### Free $P$-typeclasses for ordinary types

-We will first describe the free typeclass instance for ordinary types.
+To describe the free typeclass instances for ordinary types, we begin by motivating the notion of a $P$-typeclass.

-TODO: explain more about why we can use P t → t and refer to examples later in this chapter
+Look at the type signatures of methods required by an  evidence value of type `Monoid m`, which we defined as `{ empty : m , append : m → m → m }`.
+We find that each method creates a value of type `m` as a final result.
+To make this property explicit, we can uncurry the `append` method into the equivalent type `Pair m m → m`.
+Then we rewrite the record type `{ empty : m , append : Pair m m → m }` in the equivalent form `something → m`, where `something` is the union type `< Empty | Append : Pair m m >`.

+The methods for the `Semigroup` typeclass can be also rewritten in the form `something → m`, where `something` is simply `Pair m m`.

+Many typeclasses have methods whose final result type is the typeclass member type itself.
+The evidence type for those typeclasses can be rewritten in the equivalent form `something → m`, where `something` is a type expression that depends on `m`.
+If we introduce a type constructor `P` and denote that expression by `P m`, we arrive at the formulation of typeclass evidence as a value of type `P m → m`.
+In most cases of interest, `P` will be a covariant functor, called the "structure functor" of the typeclass.

+This motivates the definition of a $P$-typeclass.
 Each  $P$-typeclass is defined via a chosen structure functor `P` (of kind `Type → Type`).
 A type `t` belongs to the $P$-typeclass if there exists an evidence value of type `P t → t`.
-In addition, the evidence value must satisfy the laws appropriate for the typeclass (if any laws are required; some typeclasses do not have any laws).
+In addition, the evidence value must satisfy the laws appropriate for the typeclass (if any laws are required; some typeclasses have no laws).

 We may write down the required type signature as:
 ```dhall